top of page

 The meteorite and the radio

-Arguably the most famous hammer meteorite in American history, the Sylacauga meteorite injured the thigh of Mrs. Hodges as she rested on a couch.
+Arguably the most famous hammer meteorite in American history, the Sylacauga meteorite fell through a roof, hit a large radio and then injured the thigh of Mrs. Hodges as she rested on a couch.

 Sylacauga 4.JPG